Mook-as/stackato-doc/user/reference/client-ref.rst

     --space

 		The space (in the organization) to use.
-		This is a stackato/CFv2 specific option.
+		This is a Stackato 3 specific option.
 		If not specified the user is asked interactively to choose among the possible spaces in either the chosen organization, or all